SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your N200s is not working properly but you're located remotely and cannot insert the spare N200

     This particular N200 will have to be deactivated.
 To do this, set all flags to false (tx, rx, and rx_int).
-Adjust main_antenna_count and interferometer_antenna_count to the number of remaining connected antennas.

 #.
 You have a non-standard array

     One example of a non-standard array would be a different number of interferometer antennas than four.
-To implement this, set the interferometer_antenna_count to the desired value, and modify the individual N200 entries to specify which N200s are connected to interferometer antennas.
+To implement this, modify the individual N200 entries to specify which N200s are connected to interferometer antennas.

 #.
 You want to change the location of ATR signals on the daughterboards